 Edwards' reply began "well... went to Queen's University (in Belfast), then to Edinburgh for my doctorate, emigrated to New Zealand, taught at Canterbury University, got into TV, became famous, wrote a book about my experiences, stood unsuccessfully for parliament, became a media adviser to a couple of Labour prime ministers, wrote a book about the '72 general election, worked for a trade union, found myself unemployable, went relief teaching at a local high school, became a radio talkback host, was tried for contempt of court for revealing the suppressed names of three SIS agents in a famous New Zealand spy trial..."

-After completing his PhD on Franz Kafka, Edwards had entered television after encouragement from producer Linda MacDougall.
+After completing a Doctor of Philosophy on Franz Kafka, Edwards began in television after encouragement from producer Linda MacDougall.
 His first turn before the cameras, for Christchurch show Out and About, was deemed unfit to air; after four hours of waiting while the outside broadcast crew set up, Edwards got so nervous he forgot most of his questions.
-Later episodes went much better, and soon producer Des Monaghan invited him to audition for the Christchurch edition of 60s magazine show Town and Around (Edwards talks about the show halfway through the third clip of this documentary).
-A Town and Around interview with some 60s era Mods and Rockers won acclaim; Edwards argues that it helped turn the show in a more courageous direction.
+Later episodes went better, and producer Des Monaghan invited him to audition for the Christchurch edition of 60s magazine show Town and Around (Edwards talks about the show halfway through the third clip of this documentary).
+A Town and Around interview with some 60s era mods and rockers won acclaim; Edwards feels it helped turn the show in a more courageous direction.

-Monaghan and Edwards careers rose in tandem.
+The careers of Monaghan and Edwards rose in tandem.
 In 1968 Monaghan invited him to Auckland to do a report on the city's Island population for oft-controversial current affairs show Compass.
 There he quickly began attracting the attention of both audiences and critics.

 In 1969 Edwards was one of a trio drafted to interview American evangelist Billy Graham, for show Point of View.
-Although Graham later told journalists that he had enjoyed talking to the group of "devil's advocates", many viewers complained about the supposedly impolite style of the interview.
+Although Graham later told journalists that he'd enjoyed talking to the group of "devil's advocates", many viewers complained about the supposedly impolite style of the interview.

 Such probing interviews had been seen in overseas shows, but were new to Kiwi television.
 When Edwards brought this more confrontational style to current affairs show Gallery in 1969, it helped make his name.
-There were controversial interviews with SIS head William Gilbert, who demanded (unsuccessfully) his interview not be broadcast, and heart transplant surgeon Christian Barnard.
+There were controversial discussions with SIS head William Gilbert, who (as Edwards talks about here) attempted to stop his interview from being broadcast, and heart transplant surgeon Christian Barnard.
 The latter won Gallery a Feltex award, and more complaints from the public.

 A few months after the post office interview, the pilot episode of The Brian Edwards Show was recorded.
-The show included music, satire and what Robert Boyd-Bell describes as "a fiery conversation" between Finance Minister Robert Muldoon and three young critics (including Tim Shadbolt).
+It included music, satire and what Robert Boyd-Bell describes as "a fiery conversation" between Finance Minister Robert Muldoon and three young critics (including Tim Shadbolt).
 Reporter David Beatson called it "the finest television programme you never saw".
-Possibly fearing pending decisions involving a possible second channel, the NZBC administration abandoned plans for a series, arguing the pilot wasn't good enough.
+Possibly fearing pending decisions involving a possible second channel, state television executives canned plans for a series, arguing the pilot wasn't good enough.

 Edwards left Gallery soon after.
-His 1971 book The Public Eye details many of the interviews he had done up until that time.
+His 1971 book The Public Eye details many of the interviews he'd done up until that time.

 The following year Edwards "nailed my colours to the mast", by making a failed attempt to win election as a Labour candidate.
 From then on political interviews would be the exception, rather than the rule.

-He returned to television in 1975 with late nighter Edwards on Saturday.
-The live show mixed music, chat, and an element of the unpredictable.
+He returned to television in 1975 with Edwards on Saturday.
+The live show mixed music and chat.
+As Edwards discusses here, it deliberately pushed the boundaries.
 Initially paired on alternate weekends with a chat show starring expat Kiwi Michael Dean, it rated highly.
-The first episode examined homosexuality, while the second convinced many viewers they were witnessing live psychic surgery - at least until the truth was revealed.
+The first episode examined homosexuality, while the second convinced many viewers they were witnessing live psychic surgery — at least until the truth was revealed.

 Sometimes clocking in at more than two hours, Edwards on Saturday proved exhausting to make.
 In 1977 many of the Edwards on Saturday team moved onto a new consumer rights programme.
-Fair Go would become one of the longest running shows in the history of New Zealand television (he also hosted 1979's Sons and Daughters, in which he interviewed children of famous New Zealanders).
-Edwards argued that his Fair Go interviews were just as tough as during his time on Gallery.
-After time as both presenter and producer, he finally left Fair Go in 1985, and travelled New Zealand getting public input into an unsuccessful bid by company Southern Cross to launch the country's third channel.
+Fair Go would become one of the longest running shows in the history of New Zealand television (he returned for this 30th anniversary special, and later looked back on Fair Go here).

-Edwards began running media training courses in the early 70s.
-Between them, he and third wife Judy Callingham have been advisors to four Prime Ministers, including Helen Clark (who Edwards has written a book about).
+Edwards began running media training courses in the early 1970s.
+Between them, he and third wife Judy Callingham have been advisors to four Prime Ministers, including Helen Clark (who Edwards wrote a book about).
 He has also spent time as a columnist and radio host, including a five year stint in the 90s, hosting high rating National Radio show Top of the Morning.

-In the 90s Edwards hosted a run of one-off documentaries (including Wahine - The Untold Story and Life Sentence - The Crewe Murders), and had a regular interview slot on magazine show Sunday.
+In 1989 Edwards and Callingham collaborated on the TV docu-series Missing, which sought to connect people, including adoption cases, long-lost lovers and war veterans.
+Throughout the 90s, Edwards hosted a run of one-off documentaries (including Wahine - The Untold Story and Life Sentence - The Crewe Murders), and had a regular interview slot on magazine show Sunday.

-Edwards returned once more to television interviewing in 2003 with Edwards at Large, a show which included controversial interviews with Rodney Hide and author Lynley Hood.
-He argued at the time that "if you're really interested in what makes people tick, what shapes their personalities, this is just the best job in the world".
+He returned to television interviewing in 2003 with Edwards at Large, a show which included controversial interviews with Rodney Hide and author Lynley Hood.
+Edwards argued at the time that "if you're really interested in what makes people tick, what shapes their personalities, this is just the best job in the world".

 In 1999 he was made a Companion of the New Zealand Order of Merit (CNZM), for services to Broadcasting and Journalism.
-These days he continues to offer media training with Judy Callingham through company Callingham and Edwards Limited, and writes regularly on local media developments for National Business Review.
+He has also written often on local media developments for National Business Review.

-Brian Edwards Media website.
+Brian Edwards Media website (broken link).
 Accessed 6 April 2018

 Brian Edwards, Daddy was a German Spy - and Other Scandals (Auckland: Penguin Books, 2008)